2nd Class City

 - The North Slope Borough provides the watering point, water delivery, landfill, electric, airport, police, volunteer fire and health clinic.

 - Air travel provides Wainwright's only year-round access.
-The 4,494' long by 90' wide gravel airstrip is owned and operated by the North Slope Borough.
-A 3,000' long by 100' wide gravel airstrip exists at the old Wainwright Air Station.
-Skiffs, ATVs, and snowmachines are used in local transportation.
+A gravel airstrip is owned and operated by the North Slope Borough.
+A second gravel airstrip exists at the old Wainwright Air Station.
+Skiffs, ATVs, and snow machines are used for local transportation.

 - State Ferry